Colonic and its contraindications

 • Liver function (Any condition that affects the liver and decreases its function needs to be assessed and if under the care of a medical professional)

-• Neutropenic - Low or no immune system
+• Neutropenia - Low or no immune system

 • Pregnancy